Introduction

 Your Instructions

-We can be contacted and accept instructions by telephone, post, fax or email.
-The firm’s contact details are on our letterhead and the email addresses for those principally responsible for your work are set out in our letter of engagement.
+regular mail.
+The firm’s contact details and the email addresses for those principally responsible for your

 Warranty